 Passionate dislike for cilantro is real.
-A website called IHateCilantro collects vitriolic haikus about this “awful herb.”
-A word collage on the site finds common descriptors from cilantro-haters: “detergent,” “soap,” “kerosene.”
-In recent years, scientists have tried to figure out where the intense loathing comes from—and whether it’s learned or genetic.
+A website called IHateCilantro collects vitriolic haikus about this "awful herb."
+Common descriptors from cilantro-haters include "detergent," "soap," and "kerosene."
+In recent years, scientists have tried to figure out where the intense loathing comes from—and whether it's learned or genetic.

 Cilantro is an herb in the carrot family, one of the most varied and wondrous plant families for human consumption.
 Some of cilantro's cousins include celery, parsley, cumin, fennel, and dill.